think forward

 Our brains process sensory information and make assumptions based on prior experiences.
 This leads to misinterpretations and illusions.
 And we miss out on details of events happening outside our attention.

-Everything we experience come through three lenses:
+Everything we experience comes through three lenses:

 • Sensory: This is our senses, shaping how we perceive the world around us.